20% Off Sale on Sports Equipment - click to shop now!

 The new method of starting a scrum reduces the impact on players and also means the scrum is less likely to collapse.
 Statistics show that injuries received during scrums have been dramatically reduced thanks to the changes made to this process of engagement.
 But as you can see from how that scrum collapses in the image above, the scrum is still pretty rough and just the strength of the players alone can force it to tumble.

 If you are a rugby player looking to increase your strength and power in the scrum, then building lower body strength and overall muscle mass is a great place to start.
-It’s fair to say that the vast majority of professional rugby forwards spend a large amount of time building power using equipment such as squat racks and Olympic barbells.
+It’s fair to say that the vast majority of professional rugby forwards spend a large amount of time building power using gym equipment such as squat racks, and developing rugby specific strength using rugby tackle bags.

 By: Andrew Griffiths